openscript/location_stalker/README.md

 2. Run `node-inspector &` and `sails debug`.
 Set break points with `debugger`.
 3. Visit the url as node inspector indicates.
 Make sure that you run the code with the break point.

+## Issues
+- Foundation is not optimized for `SASS > 3.2`.
+So grunt is throwing a bunch of warnings about deprecated usage of `SASS`.

 ## Dependencies
 This application works thanks to the following projects:
  - [Sails.JS](http://sailsjs.org)